ztyyLV/web-twain-docs/indepth/faqs/troubleshooting/How-to-use-TWACKER-to-check-if-your-device-is-TWAIN-Compliant.md

 > If your device is not listed, please check if the driver is installed.
 Or, try running `Twacker` as admin to see if it shows up.

-- Choose the settings and try scanning
+- Choose the settings and click the Acquire to start scanning

 ![Hardware-Scanners-Cameras-8]({{site.assets}}imgs/Hardware-Scanners-Cameras-8.png)